Avans-ATLS/GermGenie/README.md

                         threshold will be shown as 'other' (defaults to 1 percent)
-  --tsv                 Write abundances to tsv file (abundances.tsv)
+  --tsv                 Write abundances to tsv file (abundances.tsv) --nreads, --nr        Visualize number of reads per sample in barplot --subsample SUBSAMPLE, -s SUBSAMPLE
+                        Subsample fastq files to a specific number of reads. defaults to None (use all data)

 Developed by Daan Brackel & Sander Boden @ ATLS-Avans
 ```